thetrashyNoob27/bedrock_server_updater/README.md

   if fail then quit.

-8.extract server zip to YOUR_SERVER_DIR/,but dont ['server.properties','permissions.json','allowlist.json'] if present.
+8.extract server zip to YOUR_SERVER_DIR/,but dont overwrite ['server.properties','permissions.json','allowlist.json'] if present.and create server_version.txt

 9.excute post-upgrade command